charliepark/personal-goals/README.md

 - [X] Apply to speak at CascadiaJS/CSS
 - [ ] Apply to speak at http://2015.cssconf.com/

+## Things I Did This Week That Weren't On My "Do This Week" List :(

+- [X] Write blog post on most efficient way to BART to SFO (notes in email)
+- [X] PB: password reset alerts users when email address isn't in system

 ## Things I'll Do In The Future / Side Project Ideas

-- [ ] Write blog post on most efficient way to BART to SFO (notes in email)
+- [ ] Talk idea: Optimizing Sass for Programmer Happiness
+- [ ] Commit on calendar: 1/2 hour of reading a day
+- [ ] Run, 1/2 hour, at office, as part of schedule
 - [ ] Add more to this list